gokada/gokada-woocommerce/readme.txt

 = Configure the plugin =
 To configure the plugin, go to __WooCommerce > Settings__ from the left hand menu, then click __Shipping__ from the top tab.
-You will see __Paystack__ as part of the available Shipping Options.
-Click on it to configure the payment gateway.
+You will see __Gokada__ as part of the available Shipping Options.
+Click on it to configure the shipping method.

 * __Enable/Disable__ - check the box to enable the Gokada Delivery shipping method.
 * __Mode__ - Select whether to enable test or live mode.